kman3107/Kman3107.github.io/tutorials/1.13.2/forge/1.0-gradle-configuration/index.md

 Secondly replace `modid` with your mod's actual Mod Id.
 > A Mod Id is a unique identifier for your mod.
 It must be between 8 and 64 characters and be made up of only **lowercase** alphanumeric letters (`a-z` and `0-9`), dashes (`-`) and underscores (`_`).

+You also need to change your mod group.
+> A Mod Group is the same as the packaging for your mod.
+It is in the format `yourwebsitereversed.modid`.
+If you don't have a website use the format `mod.yournameinlowercase.modid`.
+Examples of Mod Groups are
+> 1) `io.github.cadiboo.nocubes` (the website is "cadiboo.github.io" and the modid is "nocubes")
+> 2) `io.github.krevik.kathairis` (the website is "krevik.github.io" and the modid is "kathairis")
+> 3) `com.github.coolalias.coolmod` (the website is "github.com/coolalias" and the modid is "coolmod")
+> 4) `mod.coolalias.coolmod` (there is no website, the author is "coolalias" and the modid is "coolmod")

-You also need to Replace `com.yourname.modid` with `mod.yourname.modid` where "yourname" is your name and "modid" is your mod's actual Mod Id. **"yourname" needs to be lowercase!**
+Replace `com.yourname.modid` with `mod.yournameinlowercase.modid` where "yournameinlowercase" is your name and "modid" is your mod's actual Mod Id. **"yournameinlowercase" needs to be lowercase!**
 ![modid](/tutorials/1.13.2/forge/1.0-gradle-configuration/modid.png "modid")

 Thirdly you should update your MCP mappings to the latest stable release. **This step is optional**, however it is recommended to keep your mappings as updated as possible.
 > MCP (Mod Coder Pack) Mappings are what Forge uses to deobfuscate minecraft's code and turn it into something human-readable.
 These mapping names are provided by the community and can change, so it's relatively important to keep them up to date.

 You can find a list of mappings [here](http://export.mcpbot.bspk.rs).
 Simply copy the name/date of the release and put it into your `build.gradle` file in the `minecraft` block.
 ![MCP Mappings](/tutorials/1.13.2/forge/1.0-gradle-configuration/mcp-mappings.png "MCP Mappings")

 You also need to add the following block of code to your `build.gradle`.
 This code makes sure that variables are correctly inserted into `mods.toml` when the mod is built or run.